 Often I receive calls or emails from couples who need a last minute wedding photographer, because theirs has disappeared or canceled with no explanation.
 The following tips are based on what those couples tell me.
-I want to help you find a photographer who is committed to your wedding.
+If professional photography is a top priority for you, I want to help you find a photographer who is committed to your wedding.

 1. Make sure your photographer has a website, not just social media.